-For your brand audit survey, you will survey your team about three specific areas of your brand:
+This questionnaire will cover three specific areas of your brand:

 Current Core Identity

-- What does your organization do?
+- What does our business do?
 Use a succinct, objective description.

-- What is your core identity?
+- What is our Brand Heart?
 This includes purpose, vision, mission, and values.

-- How is your organization currently perceived?
-Does that align with the organization’s character/values?
+- How is our brand currently perceived?
+Does it align with our Brand Heart?

-- How does your organization want to be perceived?
+- How do we want to be perceived?

-- How has your organization changed over time?
+- How has our brand changed over time?
 Where is it now, where is it going?

-- Who are your competitors?
-How does your brand fit into the landscape?
+- Who is our competitors?
+How do we fit into the landscape?